JiangWZW/strokegen-user-docs/source/docs/User Guide.md

 ??? note  large "Avoid thin shells"
     For example, an old outline trick is to apply a solidify modifier and slightly extrude the surface into a shell of two layers.
 This causes StrokeGen to render lines for both layers, resulting in unpleasant results.

+## Performance Tips

+In the beta version, StrokeGen follows a conservative strategy:
+</br><span style="color:red">**Each StrokeGen-enabled object should under two million triangles.
+</br>This will change as the development continues.** </span>

+!!! note large "Notes from the developer"
+    StrokeGen consists of intricate and complex GPU algorithms, making it much harder to maintain than normal code.

+    I only have limited time & energy for it - I developed it alone during my free time, and I need to work to feed myself :smiling_face_with_tear: .

+    Considering the variety of users' GPUs, I decide to be conservative first.
+If you think this tool has potential, please provide your feedback on Discord, so that I can gradually improve it & optimize for different hardwares.